varnishcache/varnish-cache/doc/sphinx/dev-guide/index.rst

 Bugs, issues and feature requests start out as github issues.

-Monday at 13:00-14:00 (EU time) we "bug-wash" on IRC to decide who and how issues are dealt with.
+Monday at 15:00-16:00 (EU time) we "bug-wash" on IRC (#varnish-hacking on irc.linpro.no) to decide who and how issues are dealt with.

 Issues we cannot do anything about are closed.